kyung-robin-kim/lab_resources/README.md

 - [Discussion on Writing](https://www.science.org/content/article/how-write-research-paper): Nuanced discussion on research papers.
 - [How to Read](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf): Paper on how to read a paper.

-## Supercomputing
-- [UVA Rivanna](https://www.rc.virginia.edu/userinfo/rivanna/overview/): Website to sign up for workshops and get help on how to access Rivanna.